 The Chief Executive chaired the meeting until the completion of the declarations.
+He confirmed the process for the first meeting.

 DECLARATION OF MEMBERS

 Each elected and appointed member present read and signed the declaration required under clause 14, Schedule 7 of the Local Government Act 2002.